Notes on the Geography of Northern India: New Delhi

 Early morning in a New Delhi pedestrian underpass, with waste baskets arrayed as lane dividers.

-Another kind of subway at Connaught Place.
 With Japanese funding, the first few miles of the Delhi Metro opened in December, 2002.
-Another 30-odd miles were under construction--mostly above ground though buried here, at Connaught Place.
+Another 30-odd miles were under construction, mostly above ground though buried here, at Connaught Place.

 By 2006, three lines were open.
 Take a look?